You Should Read This Analysis Before Investing in Amazon.com Inc. (NASDAQ:AMZN)

 Sponsored

-Further, it is important to consider AMZN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.69.AMZN’s price to book ratio for the most recent quarter was 6.16, resulting in an 14.49 price to cash per share for the period.
+Additionally, it is important to take into account AMZN stock ratios, including its price-to-sales ratio, which is 1.87 for the last tewlve months.AMZN’s price to book ratio for the most recent quarter was 7.05, resulting in an 15.97 price to cash per share for the period.

 How does Amazon.com Inc. (AMZN) stock rate among analysts?
 Buy, sell, or hold?